SriRamanujam/dotfiles/README.md

     (ALL : ALL) NOPASSWD: ALL
 ```
 Anything less permissive than this is not supported and may fail to deploy.

+### MacOS

+For MacOS specifically, you will need to have Homebrew installed and configured prior to invoking the playbook.
+It is recommended to then install Ansible via Homebrew.
+You will also need the `community.general` collection installed at the global scope for this playbook on Mac hosts.
+Install it with `ansible-galaxy collection install community.general`.

 ## Deployment